acarpenter314/Guess-The-Card-Windows/README.md

 ---

-## ๐ฎ Future Improvements
+## Future Improvements

-โข Add sound effects
+1. Add sound effects
-โข Add animations for card reveal
+2. Add animations for card reveal
-โข Add a โstreakโ counter
+3. Add a โstreakโ counter
-โข Add a leaderboard
+4. Add a leaderboard
-โข Add custom themes
+5. Add custom themes
-โข Add a full 52โcard deck option
+6. Add a full 52โcard deck option
-โข Add keyboard controls
+7. Add keyboard controls

 If you want, I can help you build a feature roadmap.

 ---

-## ๐ License
+## License

 This project is licensed under the MIT License.

 ---

-## ๐ Author
+## Author

 Created by Allan โ Windows developer, designer, and creative builder.